jedisct1/libsodium.js/README.md

 the symbols from the original library.
 This includes undocumented, untested, deprecated, low-level and easy to misuse functions.

-The `crypto_pwhash_*` function set is also only included in the Sumo version.
-The high amount of heap memory (allocated after loading) required by these functions may not be desirable when they are not being used.
+The `crypto_pwhash_*` function set is included in both versions.
+Since there is a cap to the amount of heap memory that can be used both by the Javascript and the Webassembly versions, it is recommended to keep the memory parameter low, and increase the number of operations instead.

 The sumo version is slightly larger than the standard version, and should be used only if you really need the extra symbols it provides.